richmahn/en_tn/jdg/15/intro.md

 The account of Samson continues in this chapter.

-Some translations indent each line of poetry to make it easier to read.
+Some translations set each line of poetry further to the right than the rest of the text to make it easier to read.
 The ULB does this with the poetry in 15:16.

 #### Special concepts in this chapter ####